annhilati/beetsmith/README.md

+> [!NOTE]
+> **State of Development**<br>
+> As of now, Beetsmith isn't a lot more than a mere proof of concept.<br>
+> Though any item data can be stored already and custom items can be configured with behaviours for typical weapons, etc.,<br>
+> how things are done exactly has to be rethought most certainly.

 > [!TIP]
 > While being easy to use, this library is not that powerful.
 There are similar projects like [StewBeet](https://github.com/Stoupy51/StewBeet) and [simple_item_plugin](https://github.com/edayot/simple_item_plugin) that are a lot more powerful.
 This library mirrors my personal needs for making custom items in Minecraft.